 - Mixed layer depths and properties (density, temperature, and salinity) for every profile in the Argo data set.

-- Climatology of monthly mixed layer depths (mean, median, maximum, and standard deviation) and properties (density, temperature, and salinity) averaged into 1 degree bins.
+- Climatology of monthly mixed layer depths (mean, median, maximum, and standard deviation) and properties (mean density, temperature, and salinity) averaged into 1 degree bins.
+These fields are averages over the entire Argo record, producing a representative annual cycle of monthly mixed layer properties.

 ||Mixed layer depths and properties for all Argo profiles: